ritaaktay/CV/README.md

 ## Rita Aktay

-A driven and multifaceted full-stack software engineer, trained at Makers Academy.
+A driven and fast-learning full-stack software engineer.
 Before changing careers I was a researcher for international art organisations pioneering digital innovation.
 Now, I am excited to pursue a career in building technological solutions.
+I value curiosity and perseverence and would love to work with people who are motivated by continous growth, hard problems and supprotive teams.

 ## Projects